wjholden/Advent-of-Code-2019/README.md

 Strong typing saved me a few times.

-List comprehension is very powerufl.
+List comprehension is very powerful (example: `[4 * row + col for row=0:5, col=1:4]`).
 I had encountered [list comprehension in Python](https://www.artima.com/weblogs/viewpost.jsp?thread=98196) before, but it was not familiar enough to come to my mind quickly when solving puzzles.
 List comprehension is basically the same thing as *Mathematica's* `Array` function.

 I think I only defined a `struct` once.
 The only module that I needed was to make my Intcode VM reusable.
 I did not learn Julia's exception handling mechanisms.
 I poked my little toe into Julia's concurrency and networking functions but I still have a lot to learn.